calle256/chat-app/README.md

 ## Linux
 Requirements: Mono

+To compile the server, run the following command in the Git folder:
+`csc src/ChatApp/Listener.cs Server.cs ClientData.cs -out:server.exe`
+Then start the server file with:
+`mono server.exe`

-Compilation: Run the following command in the Git folder:
+To compile the server, run the following command in the Git folder:
-`csc *.cs -out:main.exe`
+`csc src/ChatApp/client.cs -out:client.exe`
-Then run the main.exe file with:
+Then run the client with:
-`mono main.exe`
+`mono client.exe`

+NOTE!
+No functionality currently exists for communicating between server and client.

 ## Kanban Link